mvolkmann/MyUnixEnv/notes/VueNotes.md

 It cannot be a JavaScript statement such as a variable declaration or `if` statement.

-If a prop or data value is a string of HTML to be rendered, use `<span v-html="prop-name"></span>`.
-The HTML should not contain Vue directives because those will not be processed.

 ## Template Directives

 Template directives appear as HTML attributes in a component template.